romland/smoozoo/README.md

 ## Maybe future plugins
+    - make the load UI area more discreet

     - smart conversion of image to dark mode

     - ability to set brightness / contrast / saturation - maybe other adjustments